What is diversity?

 Message from Leadership

-A Message from Delos M. Cosgrove, MD, CEO and President
+A Message from Tomislav Mihaljevic, MD, CEO and President

-Le Joyce Naylor, executive director of the Office of Diversity & Inclusion, and her team provide strategic leadership in the creation and facilitation of programs and initiatives that support, compliment and enhance our mission to the community and in the establishment of a culturally competent workforce.
+Le Joyce Naylor, Chief Diversity and Inclusion Officer, and her team provide strategic leadership by establishing and facilitating enterprisewide programs and initiatives that align with and enhance our mission in the community and promote equitable care.

 CEO and President

-A Message from Le Joyce Naylor, Executive Director
+A Message from Le Joyce Naylor, Chief Diversity & Inclusion Officer

 We are a global healthcare leader that builds initiatives in education, pipeline development, supplier diversity, cultural competency and around changing demographics.
 We openly engage with diverse groups and seek multicultural experiences with stakeholders to reflect the patients and communities we serve.